kebreeze/558Project3/World.md

 # Modeling

 #### Spliting the Data

-**You’ll need to split the data into a training (70% of the data) and test set (30% of the data).
-Use set.seed() to make things reproducible.
-The goal is to create models for predicting the number of shares in some way.
-Each group member should contribute a linear regression model and an ensemble tree-based model.
-As we are automating things, describing the chosen model is tough, so no need to worry about that.**

 The entire dataset has been split into training set and test set in the Summarizations section.
 The training set is `dat_train` and the test set